Can the Court save an otherwise unenforceable contractual provision by deleting parts?

 The takeaway from this decision is that contracting parties looking to benefit from post-termination restrictions must ensure that any covenant in commercial contracts are not too wide as to be wholly unenforceable.
 Whilst the severance of words can in some instances rescue a party from its own overly wide drafting, it is best to ensure consideration is given to the effect of the wording to ensure the restrictions are limited to what is necessary to protect the legitimate business interests of a party and not include anything beyond this.

-For more information, please contact Liam Tolen and Ruby Holland.
+For more information, please contact Liam Tolen.

 Sign up for legal insights